Best Flybarless System

 The lineup of Spirit System's FBL units have been growing in popularity over the past few years and are fast becoming the most popular FBL choice among many of my visitors that have contacted me.

-So on their many enthusiastic recommendations, it has been added to my best flybarless system list.
+So on their many enthusiastic recommendations, it has been added to my best flybarless system list, but I have not personally flown this system yet.

 Spirit's lineup utilizes fast and powerful dual core 32 Bit ARM processors and have intelligent vibration analysis, data logging, along with rescue/bail out which by all accounts is very similar to Bavarian Demon's rescue algorithms.
 Setting a hard deck and geolink safe flying envelope / return to home options as well with their GPS add on module.